 - Fever higher than 100.4° F

-“If you experience heavy bleeding during pregnancy, do not use a tampon.
+“If you have heavy bleeding during pregnancy, don’t use a tampon.
 Wear a pad and don’t change it before heading to the emergency room,” says Dr. Svokos.
-“Doctors need to know how much you’re bleeding; whether the blood is pink, brown or red; and if it is smooth or full of clots.
+“Doctors need to know how much you’re bleeding; whether the blood is pink, brown or red; and if it’s smooth or full of clots.
 Be sure to bring any tissue that passes through your vagina in for testing, too.”

 Your doctor will use vaginal and abdominal ultrasounds to determine the cause of your bleeding.
-If a miscarriage does occur, it often means the baby was not developing normally.
+If a miscarriage does occur, it often means the baby wasn’t developing normally.

-You can ovulate and become pregnant as soon as two weeks after a miscarriage, but many health professionals recommend waiting a bit longer.
-Abstaining from sex for a few weeks after a miscarriage due to a risk of infection is also often advisable.
+You can ovulate and become pregnant as soon as 2 weeks after a miscarriage, but many healthcare providers recommend waiting a bit longer.
+Abstaining from sex for a few weeks after a miscarriage due to a risk of infection is also a good idea.
 Ask your doctor what’s best for you.

-If you experience two or more consecutive miscarriages, your doctor might recommend testing to determine if there is an underlying cause.
-A simple blood test can be used to detect problems with your hormones or immune system.
+If you experience two or more consecutive miscarriages, your doctor might recommend testing to determine if there’s an underlying cause.
+A simple blood test can be used to detect potential issues with your hormones or immune system.
 Other blood tests can be done on you and your partner to see if genetics are a factor.
-Testing for uterine problems might also be recommended.
+Testing for uterine problems may also be recommended.

 Preventing miscarriage next time

 “Since most miscarriages are caused by genetic abnormalities or other health factors that are beyond anyone’s control, it’s important for women to understand that it isn’t their fault,” says Dr. Svokos.
 “There isn’t much you can do to prevent miscarriages.
 But staying healthy while trying to conceive — and while pregnant — is definitely the best approach.”
-She recommends the following:
+Her recommendations?

-- Reduce caffeine to one cup a day.
+- Reduce caffeine intake to one cup a day